sandungxs/MARACAS/README.md

 MARACAS supports a wide range of microalge including:

 * Ostreococcus tauri
+* Micromonas pusilla CCMP1545
+* Bathycoccus prasinos
+* Coccomyxa subellipsoidea
 * Chlamydomonas reinhardtii
+* Volvox Carteri
+* Dunaliella salina
 * Haematococcus lacustris
+* Chlomochloris zofingiensis
+* Klebsormidium nitens
-* Dunaliella salina
+* Mesotaenium endlicherianum
-* Volvox Carteri
+* Spirogloea muscicola
 * Phaeodactylum tricornutum
 * Nannochloropsis gaditana
-* Ostreococcus lucimarinus
-* Coccomyxa subellipsoidea
-* Bathycoccus prasinos
-* Klebsormidium nitens
-* Chlomochloris zofingiensis
-* Micromonas pusilla CCMP1545

 MARACAS can be executed in a sequential mode in a laptop or server and in a distributed/parallel mode in a computer cluster.